10up/10up-toolkit/packages/toolkit/UPGRADING.md

 ### Minimum NPM version

-In theory 10up-toolkit can be installed with any npm version >= 6, however we don't recommend npm < 7 and if you're getting an install error due to conflicting pretier dependencies, we recommend updating to npm 8.
+In theory 10up-toolkit can be installed with any npm version >= 6, however we don't recommend npm < 7 and if you're getting an install error due to conflicting prettier dependencies, we recommend updating to npm 8.

 There's an [known issue](https://github.com/WordPress/gutenberg/issues/39208) with `@wordpress/eslint-plugin` that can break installations of 10up-toolkit when using npm < 8.
 Alternatively if you're not on npm 8, you can try pinning `prettier` to `2.4.1` in your package.json to force npm install the version toolkit uses.